Ramzi788/NutriPal_App/README.md

 - Once loaded, you have to first change the localURL String variable in the strings.xml file, to connect to the fastAPI.
 If you are running on an emulator: http://10.0.2.2:8000.
 If running on real device: http://LOCAL_IP:8000

 # Remarks
 - Please note that this app is not 100% completed as there are some features that have been not completed as of yet.
+- Also note that some areas of the app need improvements in terms of final touches.
+Images, placeholders are required to be updated and changed.